xuyu/goredis/sentinel.md

 ### What It Does

-This command provides a list of masters currently managed by the Sentinel instance, with detailed information about them.
+This method provides a list of masters currently managed by the Sentinel instance, with detailed information about them.

 ### WHy You Use It